anoduck/panscribe-open_source/README.md

-PanScribe: Pandoc Templates for Standard Manuscript Format
+PanScribe: Pandoc Templates for Writers
 ===============================================================================

 Quick formatting for writers.
 Start with a plain text, markdown-formatted file: a poem or a short story, and use [pandoc](https:) to quickly create a PDF or Word doc, using [Standard Manuscript Format](http://en.wikipedia.org/wiki/Standard_Manuscript_format).